null

 The Barbed Reducing Coupler (also known as an Insert Reducer) is the professional's choice for stepping down mainline sizes in agricultural and large-scale irrigation systems.
 Whether you are transitioning from a 2" header to a 1 1/2" zone line, or extending a run with smaller Polyethylene Tubing, this heavy-duty fitting ensures a secure, high-flow connection between two different tubing diameters.

 Manufactured from high-impact Schedule 40 PVC, these reducing couplers feature aggressive multi-barb ridges on both ends.
-This design allows for a permanent "bite" into the inner wall of the tubing, creating a leak-proof seal that can withstand the pressure demands of commercial orchards, vineyards, and greenhouses when secured with stainless steel worm gear clamps.
+This design allows for a permanent "bite" into the inner wall of the tubing, creating a leak-proof seal that can withstand the pressure demands of commercial orchards, vineyards, and greenhouses when secured with stainless steel irrigation fittings clamps.

 • Seamless Transitions: Effortlessly connect larger supply lines to smaller distribution lines without the need for complex glued manifolds or multiple bushings.